 Eye relief is the distance between your eye and the eyepiece of the binoculars.
 It’s important to choose binoculars with enough eye relief so you can observe the whole area without feeling any pain or headache.
 Like, if your selected binoculars have an eye relief of 15mm, that means that you need to hold the binoculars 15mm away from your eyes.
 It will also provide a comfortable and smooth viewing experience during wildlife viewing.
 If you wear glasses, then you will need to choose binoculars with longer eye relief so that you can see the entire field of view.

 The focus knob is used to adjust the binoculars so that you can see objects that are close to you or far away.
 It’s important to choose binoculars that have a focus knob that’s easy to use and that allows you to make fine adjustments.
 Some binoculars have an automatic focus feature that allows you to keep both eyes open while you’re focusing on an object.
 This can help follow moving objects.
 Eventually, the activities of animals and birds are so unpredictable and they move frequently.
 You should always select an easy and fast-focus adjustable binocular for wildlife viewing.

 The size and weight of the binoculars are important considerations for wildlife viewing, especially if you’re going to be carrying them around for long periods.
 Compact binoculars are typically easier to carry, but they may not have the same optical quality as larger binoculars.

 9. Tripod mount

-If you’re going to be using the binoculars for extended periods, it’s a good idea to choose a pair that has a tripod mount.
+If you will be using the binoculars for extended periods, it’s a good idea to choose a pair with a tripod mount.
 This will allow you to mount the binoculars on a tripod, which will help to keep them steady and helps to observe the activities of animals peacefully.